Common English Writing Errors Made by Chinese Academic Writers

 Plural Marker Omission

-In Mandarin, nouns do not change form between singular and plural.
+In Mandarin, nouns don't change form between singular and plural.
 Plurality is conveyed through numbers, quantifiers, and context rather than any change to the noun itself.
 When Chinese researchers write in English, plural marker omission appears throughout descriptions of samples, experimental conditions, measurements, and data points.
 "All participant completed the survey," "three measurement were taken," and "the result show" are typical patterns.
 Each instance is minor in isolation, but across a long manuscript they accumulate into a sustained impression of non-native English that affects how reviewers read the paper overall.

 Conjunction Overuse and Run-On Sentences